 “For me, he’s the best point guard in the country right now,” said Pitt sophomore center Papa Amadou-Kante.
 “I don’t care what the rankings say or whatever, but he got so much better, stronger, he shoots better, and he’s very confident right now.
 Anyone in front of him cannot guard him.”

 At times, Lowe was the best player on the floor for the Panthers, with a pair of 20-point games to his credit and several other games where he took command of the team by impacting the Panthers in more ways than just scoring.
-He managed to win ACC Rookie of the Week once lasr season, when his teammate and friend, Carrington, wasn’t winning the honor.
+He managed to win ACC Rookie of the Week once last season, when his teammate and friend, Carrington, wasn’t winning the honor.

 The next step in his game is leadership, which is a pretty natural responsibility that comes with the position he plays.
 Pitt had a vocal senior leader last season in Blake Hinson, but with him gone, the sophomore point guard can certainly command the attention of his teammates.